 Current investments are carried at lower of cost and quoted/fair value,

-computed category wise.
-Long Term Investments are stated at cost.
+computed category-wise.
+Non Current investments are stated at cost.

-Provision for diminution in the value of long-term investments is made
+Provision for diminution in the value of Non Current investments is

 Items of inventories are measured at lower of cost and net realisable

-value after providing for obsolescence, if any.
-Cost of
+value after providing for obsolescence, if any, except in case of

-inventories comprises of cost of purchase, cost of conversion and other costs
+inventories comprises of cost of purchase, cost of conversion and other

-other products are determined on weighted average basis.
-By-products
+materials, trading and other products are determined on weighted

-reasonable to expect ultimate collection.
+and it is reasonable to expect ultimate collection.
 Revenue from

-operations includes sale of goods, services, sales tax, service tax, excise duty
+operations includes sale of goods, services, service tax, excise duty

-and sales during trial run period, adjusted for discounts (net), Value
+and sales during trial run period, adjusted for discounts (net), and

-Dividend income is recognized when right to receive is established.
+Dividend income is recognised when the right to receive payment is

-Interest income is recognized on time proportion basis taking into
+Interest income is recognised on a time proportion basis taking into

 Excise duty / Service tax is accounted on the basis of both, payments